darktable/Unity-Plane-Mesh-Splitter/README.md

   - Grid size
   - Multiple axes (in any combination)
   - Generate convex/non convex colliders
+- Nice performance
-- Very fast thanks to parallelized burst compiled code and memcpy.
+  - Parallelized burst code
+  - Pointers and memcpy
 - Maintains exact original mesh vertex data format
 - Automatic 16/32 bit indexing based on vertex count
 - Doesn't modify the existing mesh.
 - Can be used both in editor and at runtime.
 - Submeshes persist when saving the scene.